How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

 Type yes.
-GitHub's official ED25519 fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU — confirm it matches before accepting.
+(GitHub's official fingerprint is SHA256:+DiY3wvvV6TuJJhbpZisF/zLDA0zPMSvHdkr4UvCOqU — verify it matches.)

 Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.